2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Rosen

-The top five quarterbacks in this category are well-rounded, highly sought after passers, so it's easy to assume they can't move.
-That isn't the case.
-Barrett carried the football often at Ohio State, and is a proficient at reading blocks.
+Barrett carried the football often at Ohio State, and is a proficient reading blocks.

 Scheme Fits